nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
-* You want to edit the phone number and notes of an applicant who exist in HMHero yet.
+* You want to edit the phone number and notes of an applicant who exist in HMHero.
-* You run the edit command.

 Command Input Box: `edit 2 p/91234567 note/Kotlin note/Python note/leadership`